Written by: Morgan Kloby

 Productivity: the effectiveness of productive effort, especially in industry, as measured in terms of the rate of output per unit of input.

 There’s no cut and dry way to be productive.
 What works for you may not work for someone else and vice versa.
-For example, I clean before I work.
-If not I’ll be distracted by everything around me.
-Others need clutter or a mess around them.
+For myself, I have to clean before I get any work done.
+If not, I’ll be distracted by everything around me.
+For others to be productive, they need clutter or a mess around them.

-Check out these productivity tips to see if they help you.
+Check out these productivity tips below.

 If you’re a morning person, set that alarm extra early.
 Get your thoughts flowing and bones moving.
-If you’re a sleeper, like me, setting an alarm and actually being productive isn’t possible.
-When my alarm goes off I either ignore it and turn it off, or I sit mindlessly in my bed unable to move or think.
-As a sleeper, I’m most productive right after I get off work and get home or really late at night.
-In college, when I was studying I got the bulk of my knowledge in from 4pm to 4am.
+If you’re a sleeper, like me, setting an alarm, getting up, and actually being productive isn’t possible.
+When my alarm goes off, I either ignore it and turn it off, or I sit mindlessly in my bed unable to move or think.
+As a sleeper, I’m most productive right after I get home from work, school, or really late at night.
+In college when I was studying, I got the bulk of my knowledge in from 4pm to 4am.